julianoaj/docker-php-laravel-nginx-mysql/README.md

 <section id="makefile" style="padding: 10px;">
 <h2>Makefile</h2>
-<p>You can type all commands in Docker Commands section or add shortcuts for it using a Makefile.</p>
+<p>Instead of typing complexes commands in your terminal, you can use a Makefile to simplifying.</p>
 <p>Prerequisite to use a Makefile is to install [<code>make</code>] command.</p>
 <p>
-  With [<code>make</code>] installed, I don't recommend, but you can clone my project and fell free to use my Makefile with some already defined shortcut commands.
+  With [<code>make</code>] installed, I don't recommend, but you can clone my repository and use my Makefile with some already defined shortcut commands.
 If you're going to use it, make sure that your containers are named with the same name as mine and remember, I'm using windows and some commands maybe will not work on another SO.
 </p>
 <table>
   <thead>